Course Search

 1097599MFPMN5221Conflict Resolution MinistryA study of how to minister in discordant situations.
 Attention will be given to dynamics of personal and systemic conflict.
 Students will learn about models for effective intervention and resolution of conflict.2

 1097605MFPMN5611Chaplain MinistryA study of Christian ministry in institutional settings.
-Focus will be on the identity, vocation, roles, skills, qualifications, and endorsement of chaplains in military, health-care, correctional, corporate, veterans, law enforcement, fire department, and disaster relief settings.
-Attention will be given to issues such as free exercise of religion, role conflict, institutional duality, ministerial collegiality, and ministry in pluralistic settings.2
+Emphasis will be on understanding the identity, spiritual formation and call, professional competencies, foundations, roles, responsibilities, endorsement, and professional development of chaplains.
+Attention will be given to issues such as free exercised of religion, role conflict, institutional duality, and ministry in pluralistic settings.
+The class will survey the six major categories of chaplains: healthcare, military, correctional, corporate/workplace, public safety, and community/lifestyle.2

-1794062MFPMN5612Chaplain Ministry ResearchStudents will do in-depth reading and research in assigned topics designed to enhance learning from the prerequisite course, Chaplain Ministry (MFPMN5611)2
+1794062MFPMN5612Chaplain Ministry ResearchStudents will do in-depth reading and research in assigned topics designed to enhance learning from the prerequisite course, Chaplain Ministry (MFPMN5611)1

 1097611MFPMN5621Pastoral Care of the Family in Institutional SettingsA study of human development and relationships within families in institutional, religiously diverse, secular and transitory settings.
 Attention will be given to family systems, marital and inter-generational relationships, stages of the life cycle, parenting issues, basic marriage and family counseling, and coping with the unique pressures of institutional life.2